DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 21](images/40_electrum_21.png)

-The next window shows your Master Public Key, we will access this later in Electrum and can skip it now, click Next:
+The next window shows your Master Public Key, we will access this later in Electrum and can skip it now.
+Click Next:

 ![Electrum 19](images/40_electrum_19.png)

-We are now going to add key 2.
-Remove Hardware Wallet A and insert Hardware Wallet B and repeat the process you used for key 1.
+We are now going to add cosigner 2.
+Remove Hardware Wallet A and insert Hardware Wallet B and repeat the process you used for cosigner 1.
 If it’s a wallet with a physical pin like Ledger, enter the pin (and make sure that it uses `password B`).
 Select `Cosign with hardware device` and click Next.

 ![Electrum 20](images/40_electrum_20.png).